-able 6.10 - Option table: Angerstein Wharf link Summary of Provide a new connection between Angerstein Wharf Intervention and North Kent Lines.
-Output Assessment Provide a new resilience connection between Angerstein Wharf and Blackheath to enable freight operations to travel towards central London while avoiding the current route via Abbey Wood and Sidcup to Lewisham and the West London Line.
+Table 6.10 - Option table: Angerstein Wharf link Provide a new connection between Angerstein Wharf Summary of Intervention and North Kent Lines.
+Provide α new resilience connection between Angerstein Wharf and Blackheath to enable freight operations to travel towards central London while avoiding the current Output route via Abbey Wood and Sidcup to Lewisham and the Assessment West London Line.
 Reduce mileage and wear on infrastructure caused by heavy rail operations.
 Indicative Cost Not assessed for this long term proposal.
-Prioritisation Assessment Distance and journey time improvement opportunity for delivery by 2044.
+Prioritisation Distance and journey time improvement opportunity Assessment for delivery by 2044.
 Benefit Cost Ratio Not assessed for long term proposals.